michelf/php-markdown/Readme.md

 	function that will convert the content of the code span to HTML.
 This can be useful to implement syntax highlighting.
 Although contrary to its code block equivalent, there is no syntax for specifying a language.
 	Credits to styxit for the implementation.

+*	In the parser code, switched to PHPDoc comment format.
+Thanks to Robbie Averill for the help.

 PHP Markdown Lib 1.6.0 (23 Dec 2015)